University of Texas Chancellor Wins Records Dispute

 “We agree, at least with respect to a narrow course of action: the Chancellor’s interpretation of federal privacy law,” Devine wrote.
 “On July 8, the Board endorsed McRaven’s two-step offer of access.
 The first of those steps, as characterized by the Board, left in place the understanding that questions of law relating to FERPA would remain ‘as determined applicable’ by the Chancellor’s office.”

-But Hall argued for an unfettered right to access the records, further claiming that FERPA does not apply to a regent’s request for information he thinks is necessarily to fulfill his job.
+But Hall argued for an unfettered right to access the records, further claiming that FERPA does not apply to a regent’s request for information he thinks is necessary to fulfill his job.

 “If Hall is right about those legal questions, the Board has restricted that right in two ways.
 First, the Board amended Section 5.4.5 of Rule 10801 to require a majority of regents to approve a request for information.
 Second, the Board created a governance scheme in which the Chancellor’s discretionary determination of federal law can lead to redactions of information,” Devine wrote.
 “These are concrete limits on Hall’s claimed right to complete access.
 But they are limits imposed by the Board—not McRaven.
 Hall did not explicitly challenge these rules in his ultra vires suit…Because Hall chose to sue McRaven, his complaint must necessarily be a limited one: McRaven made an allegedly incorrect determination under FERPA and that erroneous interpretation resulted in an unlawful redaction of records.”